opendocsg/slw-judgments-backfill/2017_SGHC_318/report.md

 52     The defendant for his part relies on the findings of the Taiwanese Court in support of his position that it is illegal under Taiwanese law for a life insurance company to pledge its assets to

 secure loans to an unrelated third party. [note: 87] In coming to my decision, I should clarify that I have not made any finding as to what exactly the position under Taiwanese law is.
-Foreign law is an issue of fact which may be proven either through the adducing of raw sources of foreign law as evidence or by adducing the opinion of an expert in the foreign law in question (see _Pacific Recreation Pte Ltd v S Y Technology Inc and another appeal_ [2008] 2 SLR(R) 491 (“ _Pacific Recreation_ ”) at [54]).
+Foreign law is an issue of fact which may be proven either through the adducing of raw sources of foreign law as evidence or by adducing the opinion of an expert in the foreign law in question (see _Pacific Recreation Pte Ltd v S Y Technology Inc and another appeal_ <span class="citation">[2008] 2 SLR(R) 491</span> (“ _Pacific Recreation_ ”) at [54]).

 I note that the defendant filed an affidavit affirmed by a Taiwanese lawyer, Hsieh Fu-Kai. [note: 88] However, neither party made any reference to this affidavit in the hearing before me, and the arguments proceeded on the basis that the Pledges were illegal under Taiwanese law.
 I have considered whether the defendant has a _bona fide_ defence on the assumption that it _is_ indeed a breach of Taiwanese law for a life insurance company to pledge its assets to secure loans to an unrelated third party.
 The question, however, is what effect this would have on the plaintiff’s claim in the present proceedings.